-For standard point to point train tickets in Switzerland – that is purchasing your Swiss rail tickets as you go rather than having a rail pass – the best place to purchase tickets is online at Omio or the Swiss Railways website.
+For standard point to point train tickets in Switzerland – that is purchasing your Swiss rail tickets as you go rather than having a rail pass – the best place to purchase tickets is online at Rail Europe or the Swiss Railways website.
 You can also of course purchase your tickets at any train station Switzerland has.

 In addition to the Swiss Rail Pass and point to point tickets there are other transport / train passes in Switzerland for some of the more popular tourist regions in Switzerland (see below for further details).

 Not every online outlet sells every pass.
 These are the sites I recommend you purchase through:

 Before you get started travelling in Switzerland by train

 Before you start travelling in Switzerland by train, I highly recommend you download the SBB app.
 This app is vital if you plan to travel by train in Switzerland and will make your travel much easier.

 On the app you will be able to purchase point to point Swiss train tickets online, check all the train routes Switzerland has and find out which platform your train departs from.
 Click here to read my full guide on using the SBB app when you travel Switzerland.

 Advantages of train travel in Switzerland